NHSDigital/communications-manager-api/docs/tests/sandbox/generic/timeouts.md

 | 76491414-d0cf-4655-ae20-a4d1368472f3 | Is tested to ensure that when a correlation identifier is sent, we respond with the same value.               |

-### Scenario: An API consumer submitting a request         when the backend service responds with a 504 timeout after 3 seconds             receives a 504 'Timeout' response
+### Scenario: An API consumer submitting a request when the backend service responds with a 504 timeout after 3 seconds receives a 504 ‘Timeout’ response

 **Given** the backend service is too slow to be reached
 <br/>